 If we are to be in positive position to capture that recovery then there is work to be done.
-We have to ensure that all our traditional infrastructure is up to scratch, that the district's towns remain attractive and pleasant places in which to live, and that we have made the modern forms of infrastructure (such as broadband and mobile connectivity), available across the district.
+We have to ensure that all our traditional infrastructure is up to scratch, that the district's towns remain attractive and pleasant places in which to live, and that we have made the modern forms of infrastructure (such as broadband and mobile connectivity), freely available across the district.
 We cannot afford to be left behind.

-This plan sets out to turn the words into actions, along with timelines.
+This draft plan sets out to turn the words into actions, along with timelines.
 As a Council, we have identified several Key Issues that need to be addressed.
 At the same time we have developed strategies and looked at the options available.
+The final decisions will have a significant impact on our Community over the next 10 years and beyond.
+We want to ensure our final Long Term Plan works for you.